 Best Holiday Rentals in Siem Reap

 These are our picks of the best holiday rentals in Siem Reap, both apartment rentals and houses.
-We’ll be adding more when we do a thorough update to this section when Cambodia opens to tourists in late 2021.
+We’ll be adding more when we do a thorough update to this section in June 2023.

 Urban Residences Siem Reap

 Offering more style than serviced apartments and not technically a holiday rental, as they’re attached to the charming Rambutan Resort, these stunning contemporary apartments nevertheless feel like sleek holiday rentals.

 Urban Residences offer the best of both worlds: modern urban living (or holidaying) and access to hotel facilities, including a lovely swimming pool, restaurant and bar, and friendly staff to offer local tips and book tuk tuks, tours and restaurants.

 These chic apartments have spacious rooms with polished concrete floors and pendant lighting, decorated with modernist furniture and local art and handicrafts.
 There are terraces and balconies, outdoor baths and greenery dripping from the building.